Skip to Main Content

 Contact information

-For help or advice about content for your reading lists email your Academic Librarian.
+For help or advice about content for your resource lists email your Academic Librarian.
 For help with technical issues relating to reading list management contact readinglists@derby.ac.uk

-Collection development is driven via the Library purchasing directly from reading lists; a process called Reading List Driven Acquisition (RLDA)..
+Collection development is driven via the Library purchasing directly from resource lists; a process called Resource List Driven Acquisition (RLDA)..

 • reading preference (set by the module lead against each item on the list)